storageos/storageos.github.io/_docs/manage/configuring.md

 ## Controllers

-To view the Controllers window, select Configuration {% icon fa-arrow-right %} Controllers.
+To view the Controllers window, select Configuration > Controllers.

 * This window provides you with a summary on the nodes participating in the cluster, their available capacity, their role and state of health.